AI-generated HTML reports need live review links

 A preview URL keeps the report easy to open while preserving the browser-native experience.

-If the report is one self-contained HTML file, deploy it directly.
+If the report is one self-contained HTML or Markdown file, deploy it directly.
 If it is generated from a larger app or report project, deploy the built static output rather than the source zip.

 Common report examples